VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 ### Preventing Mistakes
 ```
 You: "Delete my project folder"
-VATSAL: ⚠️ This action is destructive and cannot be undone
+BOI: ⚠️ This action is destructive and cannot be undone
         Are you absolutely sure?
 This folder might contain important work.
         💡 Consider making a backup first or moving to trash.
 ```